siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.34.5 – 01 July 2026 =
+* Embedded Video: Preserved the stored video value on save when unchanged, so untouched widgets are no longer rewritten.

 = 2.34.4 – 25 June 2026 =
 * Lazy Load: Skipped lazy-load tagging on the style wrapper when an overlay is present to prevent duplicate images.
 * Visual Styles: Matched color picker controls to 28px for consistent sizing.